mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 With likelihood ratios available, the connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
 The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangeant to the ROC curve - if not, we could shift the isocost and get a lower risk.
 That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$ i.e. $\text{LLR}=-\theta$, which is equation 1.1.

-So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optomal cutoff solution.
+So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optimal cutoff solution.

 The graphs below show the relationships between CCD, LLR and ROC plots.
 The isocost corresponds to the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`, which penalizes false negatives 5 times more than false positives.